wp-plugins/eg-attachments/readme.txt

 6. Opions page in administration interface

 == Version history ==

+* Version 1.2.8 - May 16th, 2009
+	* New option: option to display icons or not
+	* Other changes: internal change of libraries

 * Version 1.2.7 - Mar 30th, 2009
 	* Bug fix: Requirements warning message with Wordpress Mu